mmatschiner/tutorials/analysis_of_introgression_with_chromosome_length_alignments/README.md

 * **IQ-TREE:** Precompiled binaries for Mac OS X, Linux, and Windows are available on [http://www.iqtree.org/#download](http://www.iqtree.org/#download).
 To install IQ-TREE on any of these systems, download the version for your operating system, and decompress this file on your machine if necessary.
 In the decompressed directory, you'll find a subdirectory named `bin` and inside of this subdirectory should be a file named `iqtree` or `iqtree.exe`.
 To easily access this executable from the command line, also place it in a directory that is included in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable))).

-* **FigTree:** The program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) by Andrew Rambaut is a very intuitive and useful tool for the visualization and (to a limited extent) manipulation of phylogenies encoded in [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html) format.
-Executables for Mac OS X, Linux, and Windows are provided on [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).
+* **FigTree:** The program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) should also already be installed if you followed the tutorials [Bayesian Phylogenetic Inference](../bayesian_phylogeny_inference/README.md) or [Phylogenetic Divergence-Time Estimation](../divergence_time_estimation/README.md).
+If not, you can download it for Mac OS X, Linux, and Windows from [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).

 * **msprime:** The Python library [msprime](https://msprime.readthedocs.io/en/stable/index.html) [(Kelleher et al. 2016)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004842) will be required for simulations of recombination.
 The library can be installed with pip for Python 3, using the following command: